OmTiwariPandey/bidircon/README.md

-# BiDirCon (Bidirectional Communication): ESP32 Google Sheet Trigger
+#ESP Transponder: ESP32 Google Sheet Trigger

-**ButtonSync** is an ESP32 project that demonstrates real-time integration between a physical button and Google Sheets.
+**ESP Transponder** is an ESP32 project that demonstrates real-time integration between a physical button and Google Sheets.
 Press a button to instantly send a signal to a Google Sheet and receive a response to perform an action like blinking an LED.
 It's a fun and practical IoT project that shows how to interface hardware with cloud services.

 ## Features
 - **Real-time Button Sync:** Send data to a Google Sheet with minimal delay when the button is pressed.